focolab/minimo/README.md

 # deployment

 Docker makes installation easy.
-TRUST!
 This repo provides a Dockerized version of minimo.
 To deploy it with default settings, just follow these steps:

 1. Clone this repo.
 2. Install [Docker](https://docs.docker.com/get-docker/).